MarcusJRLee/civiq_landingpage/README.md

 # Vercel CLI (optional but handy).
 npm i -g vercel

-# Node ≥ 20 (Vercel uses the latest LTS).
+# Check that your Node version is ≥ 20 (Vercel uses the latest LTS).
-node -v   # should be 20.x or higher
+node -v

 # Check that your TypeScript compiles.
 npx tsc